Ben Youssef Mosque: Description

-The mosque has a square floor plan measuring 64 meters per side.
-It features a large internal courtyard (sahn), measuring 40 meters by 30 meters, with a central fountain and surrounded by galleries to the north, south, and west.
+The mosque has a square floor plan measuring 64 m per side.
+It features a large internal courtyard (sahn), measuring 40 by 30 m, with a central fountain and surrounded by galleries to the north, south, and west.
 On the east side is the main hypostyle prayer hall, which is divided into three transverse aisles by two rows of arches running north-south, parallel with the far eastern qibla wall (the wall in the direction of prayer).
 The mosque's mihrab (niche in the eastern wall symbolizing the qibla) consists of the usual horseshoe arch opening into a small alcove, while the surfaces of the wall around the arch are covered in stucco carved with geometric, arabesque, and epigraphic decoration.
 The only other notable decoration in the mosque are the wooden ceilings, which have a typical sloped form with rafters but are enhanced with colorful painted geometric and arabesque motifs.

-The minaret, located at the southwestern corner of the mosque, has a traditional form with a square base measuring 8 meters per side.
-It is around 40 meters high, with a main shaft topped by a much smaller second shaft, and features very little decoration apart from the two vertical bands of green tiling along the edges of each façade of the main shaft.
+The minaret, located at the southwestern corner of the mosque, has a traditional form with a square base measuring 8 m per side.
+It is around 40 m high, with a main shaft topped by a much smaller second shaft, and features very little decoration apart from the two vertical bands of green tiling along the edges of each façade of the main shaft.
 Both tiers of the minaret are crowned with sawtooth-shape merlons.

 Because the mosque is smaller than the urban bloc it occupies (which corresponds to the outline of the original Almoravid mosque), it is entered via either of two passages that cross the distance between it and the street.
 The rest of the bloc around the mosque is occupied by a cemetery on its northwestern sides, and by various houses, annexes, and facilities around the rest of the perimeter.
 One of these annexes, at its the southeastern corner, is the library (known as the Ben Youssef or Ibn Yusuf Library).
 Another structure, at the mosque's northeastern corner, is an aristocratic mansion, Dar Raghay, finished in 1943 on the site of earlier structures.
 It has recently been restored and converted into a cultural center known as Dar Bellarj.